 Probiotic foods should be a priority when you think of hormonal balance.
 Why?

-Because a healthy gut is very important in keeping your Hormones healthy.
+Because a healthy gut and a healthy gut microbiome are very important in keeping your Hormones healthy.

 When the gut gets leaky the inflammation that follows affects the whole body including hormonal balance.

 And further imbalance, in turn, affects the gut health and so you have this vicious cycle of imbalance and inflammation like a runaway freight train.